A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 – determines the file extraction behavior for file transfers detected by Zeek; see Automatic file extraction and scanning for more detailsZEEK_INTEL_FEED_SINCE

-- when querying a TAXII or MISP feed, only process threat indicators created or modified since the time represented by this value; it may be either a fixed date/time (01/01/2021
+- when querying a TAXII, MISP, or Mandiant threat intelligence feed, only process threat indicators created or modified since the time represented by this value; it may be either a fixed date/time (01/01/2021

 ) or relative interval (30 days ago